daer-dev/noisu/README.md

 docker images                                                   # Lists all the images. docker volume ls                                                # Lists all the volumes.

-./scripts/reset-docker.sh                                       # Deletes all Docker's volumes, images and containers.
+./scripts/reset-docker.sh                                       # Deletes all Docker's volumes and containers.
+Run with "--destroy-images" to delete them too.
 ```

 ## Heroku commands